craigcitro/site/content/books.md

 #### *The Phoenix Project*, by Gene Kim.
 3/5

 This is ... fiction about software project management.
+As a story, it was iffy, but that was really just a guise for lessons about how to manage work and teams.
+Points for being an interesting vehicle.

 #### *Grunge is Dead*, by Greg Prato.
 1/5